Value Stream Mapping Template

 Value stream mapping is a critical component of any business strategy.
 Here are a few things a value stream mapping tool can help you with.

 Value stream maps make it easy to identify gaps in communication between teams and across functions.
 Once you’ve identified these gaps, you can brainstorm ideas for fostering communication and knowledge-sharing.

-Most “waste” in your production process occurs during handoffs between teams.
-When a project changes hands from Team A to Team B, it’s crucial to make sure that all of Team A’s knowledge, experience, tools, and resources go with it.
+Most of the waste in your production process occurs during handoffs between teams.
+When a project changes hands from Team A to Team B, it’s crucial to make sure all of Team A’s knowledge, experience, tools, and resources go with it.